tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 ---

 - Above you should see the component hierarchy (just one App component as of now), and the values of the 2 `App` state variables (`term` and `results`) and the value of the single `memo`

+---

+## XIII.
+Factor out some code and create separate components